pschiffe/docker-burp/README.md

 Systemd is used to manage multiple processes inside of the container, so a couple of special requirements are needed when running it: `/run` and `/tmp` must be mounted on tmpfs, and cgroup filesystem must be bind-mounted from the host.
 Example Docker run bit when running on Red Hat based distro: `--tmpfs /run --tmpfs /tmp -v /sys/fs/cgroup:/sys/fs/cgroup:ro`

+If you are using SELinux on the host, you need to enable the `container_manage_cgroup` variable with `setsebool -P container_manage_cgroup 1`.

-Besides, if you want to see the logs with `docker logs` command, allocate tty for the container with `-t, --tty` option.
+Besides that, if you want to see the logs with `docker logs` command, allocate tty for the container with `-t, --tty` option.

 ### Adding clients